 — Call of Duty News (@charlieINTEL) July 26, 2020

-If you want to broaden your shooting skills in anticipation of Call of Duty: Black Ops Cold War, we have guides on the best Warzone weapons, and best Warzone loadout drops, and specific guides on the best Warzone sniper, best Warzone assault rifle, and best Warzone SMG, to keep you on the cutting you.
+If you want to broaden your shooting skills in anticipation of Call of Duty: Black Ops Cold War, we have guides on the best Warzone weapons, and best Warzone loadout drops, and specific guides on the best Warzone sniper, best Warzone assault rifle, and best Warzone SMG, to keep you on the cutting edge.